WICG/turtledove/FLEDGE.md

 Optionally, `perBuyerCurrencies` and `sellerCurrency` are used for [currency-checking](#36-currency-checking). `sellerCurrency` also affects how [currencies behave in reporting](#53-currencies-in-reporting).

 Optionally, `deprecatedRenderURLReplacements` can be specified to allow replacing macros within the URN or `src` of the `FencedFrameConfig` returned by `runAdAuction`.
 These replacements must be in the format of `${...}` or `%%...%%`.
 The mapping specified here works similar to the second parameter of [navigator.deprecatedReplaceInURN()](#72-navigatordeprecatedreplaceinurn), but within the auction config.
 This allows for replacements within top level seller auction configs where there are no component seller auction configs, or within component auction configs.
-Note that replacements within hostnames must use `${...}`, as `%` symbols are invalid in URL hostnames.
-Note that replacements within hostnames must use `${...}`, as `%` symbols are invalid in URL hostnames.
+Note that when making replacements within the URL host, be sure to use `${...}`, as `%` symbols are not permitted directly in the host.

 Optionally, `resolveToConfig` is a boolean directing the promise returned from `runAdAuction()` to resolve to a `FencedFrameConfig` if true, for use in a `<fencedframe>`, or if false to an opaque `urn:uuid` URL, for use in an `<iframe>`.
 If `resolveToConfig` is not set, it defaults to false.
 If the `window.FencedFrameConfig` interface is not exposed (because e.g., the script is running in an older version of Chrome that does not yet implement `FencedFrameConfig`, then the auction will _always_ yield a URN.
 Therefore, when requesting a `FencedFrameConfig` for use in a fenced frame element, you have two options:

 1. Only pass `resolveToConfig: true` in if you detect that `window.FencedFrameConfig != undefined`, or
-1. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.
+2. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.

 All fields that accept arbitrary metadata (`auctionSignals`, `sellerSignals`, and `perBuyerSignals` dictionary values) must be JSON-serializable values (i.e. supported by JSON.stringify()).
 See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 All fields that specify URLs for loading scripts or JSON (`decisionLogicURL` and